TrashCatCait/bios-boot-test/README.md

 If your code does have issues/isn't bug free and you don't know how to fix it.
 Feel free to still submit a request others including myself can potentially help solve the bug.

 For small changes pull requests are more than welcome but for larger changes to the code base I would prefer for you to file an issue to being with [MERGE REQUEST] in the title with a detailed description of what you code is.
 Why you think it should be changed and what exactly the changed code does.
-E.G. "[MERGE REQUEST] Code update to fix reading disk on certain BIOS"
+E.G. "[MERGE REQUEST] Code update to fix program on old UEFI versions"

 # FAQ